mrjohnc/Open-source-Raspberry-Pi-4-everyday-laptop/README.md

 </p>

 # Open source single board computer laptop
 An open source 3D printed laptop based around a single board computer e.g Raspberry Pi.
-We are creating a cheap reference design using off the shelf parts for people to innovate from.
+A reference design which is suitable for daily use that is free to use, change and sell.
+Made with cheap, easily accessible off the shelf parts.
+The design is modular, easy to experiment with, repair and upgrade with high quality documentation.

-* We are currently planning the components etc on the wiki here, please come help https://github.com/mrjohnc/Open-source-single-board-computer-laptop/wiki
+* We are currently planning the Mk0.1 [on the wiki here, please come help](https://github.com/mrjohnc/Open-source-single-board-computer-laptop/wiki)